Keeping a basement warm and dry can be a challenge at times depending on how it was built and insulated.

-These flat wall heaters are a nice options that don’t take up any space.
+These flat wall heaters are a nice option that don’t take up any space.

-Unlike other heating options they don’t pump out a lot of heat and shut off, instead they put out a stead low heat that maintains a space and works well in a basement.
+Unlike other heating options, they don’t pump out a lot of heat and shut off.
+Instead, they put out a steady low heat that maintains a space and works well in a basement.

-Multiple units can be bought if needed depending how cold it gets were your live.
-Having a fan circulate the air can be of real benefit also.
+Multiple units can be bought if needed depending on how cold it gets where you live.
+Having a fan circulate the air can be of real benefit to spread the heat around.

 DeLonghi EW7707CM Safe Heat 1500W ComforTemp Portable Oil-Filled Radiator